 In his autumn statement to Parliament on Wednesday, Britain’s chancellor of the exchequer, George Osborne, announced that growth will be slower and borrowing higher than previously forecast.

-Even if he insisted that the United Kingdom is “heading in the right direction,” the government missing its deficit and debt targets has some fearing that the country is in danger of losing its credit rating.
+Even if he insisted that the United Kingdom is “heading in the right direction,” the government missing its deficit and debt targets has some worried that the country may be in danger of losing its credit rating.

 Osborne admitted that it will take two more years to close the deficit.